fortinetdev/terraform-provider-fortios/website/docs/d/fortios_system_sflow.html.markdown

 The following attributes are exported:

+* `collectors` - sFlow collectors.
+The structure of `collectors` block is documented below.
 * `collector_ip` - IP address of the sFlow collector that sFlow agents added to interfaces in this VDOM send sFlow datagrams to (default = 0.0.0.0).
+* `collector_port` - UDP port number used for sending sFlow datagrams (configure only if required by your sFlow collector or your network configuration) (0 - 65535, default = 6343).
+* `source_ip` - Source IP address for sFlow agent.
+* `interface_select_method` - Specify how to select outgoing interface to reach server.
+* `interface` - Specify outgoing interface to reach server.

+The `collectors` block contains:

+* `id` - ID.
+* `collector_ip` - IP addresses of the sFlow collectors that sFlow agents added to interfaces in this VDOM send sFlow datagrams to.
 * `collector_port` - UDP port number used for sending sFlow datagrams (configure only if required by your sFlow collector or your network configuration) (0 - 65535, default = 6343).
 * `source_ip` - Source IP address for sFlow agent.
 * `interface_select_method` - Specify how to select outgoing interface to reach server.